Lexicon

 ORIGINAL

-The structural position in which coordination substrates are owned by platforms that optimize for their own objectives while presenting interfaces designed to extract value from human participation.
-Exit becomes impossible when proprietary lock-in forecloses genuine alternatives; voice becomes meaningless when there is no institutional body with standing to receive petitions.
-The neo-feudal equilibrium requires no conspiracy and no malice — it is the frictionless default when computational infrastructure is built for extraction rather than accountability.
-Like the feudal order it echoes, its defining feature is not cruelty but structural dependency: the serf did not need a cruel lord to be unfree; the structural impossibility of departure was sufficient.
+The default position when coordination substrates are owned by platforms that optimize for their own objectives while presenting interfaces designed to extract value from participants.
+Exit becomes impossible when proprietary lock-in forecloses alternatives; voice becomes meaningless when no institution has standing to receive petitions.
+No conspiracy is required, and no malice.
+This is the frictionless default when computational infrastructure is built for extraction.
+Like the feudal order it echoes, its defining feature is not cruelty but dependency: the serf on a twelfth-century English manor did not need a cruel lord to be unfree.
+The impossibility of departure was sufficient.

 Neo-Feudal Stack